What is a railway tunnel?

 How were tunnels built?

-We are very fortunate in having a number of excellent first-hand accounts relating to the construction of the Settle-Carlisle Railway and the following in particular provide vivid accounts of the construction of Blea Moor Tunnel and Rise Hill Tunnel:
+We are also very fortunate in having a number of excellent first-hand accounts relating to the construction of the Settle-Carlisle Railway.
+The following in particular provide vivid accounts of the construction of Blea Moor Tunnel and Rise Hill Tunnel:

 - SCRCA Primary Reference: Review of F.S.
 Williams (1876) for Blea Moor Tunnel